wso2/docs-open-banking/en/docs/learn/ciba-set-up-flow.md

 5. Add CIBA request object validator:

+    !!! tip
+        The `plain_fapi` profile does not mandate additional validations in `OBCIBARequestObjectValidationExtension`.
+        Therefore, if you are setting up the `FAPI:CIBA` profile, you can skip this configuration.

      ``` toml
      [oauth.oidc.extensions]
      ciba_request_object_validator="com.wso2.openbanking.accelerator.identity.auth.extensions.request.validator.OBCIBARequestObjectValidationExtension"
      ```

-     !!! tip
-    Plain FAPI profile does not mandate additional validations in `OBCIBARequestObjectValidationExtension`.
-    So you can skip this step if you are setting up FAPI:CIBA profile

-6. To Enable support for FAPI(optional) add the following changes.
+6. Add the following tags to configure the `FAPI:CIBA ` profile:

     ```toml
     [fapi]